Apparently, 25% of all adults have a side hustle in the UK.

 There are also companies like this one (I’m a member) that talk you through it and show you the best offers to do daily.

-By spending a few hours a week you can easily earn yourself an extra £300-£400 a month, and those who take it very seriously could earn up to £1000.
+By spending just a few hours a week it’s possible to earn yourself an extra £300-£400 a month, and those who take it very seriously could earn up to £1000.